front-commerce/developers.front-commerce.com/docs/react-components-structure.md

 * `pages` for the root components
 * `modules` for the smaller components that still contained business logic

-Additionnally, since everything is a component in React, we renamed the `components` folder into `ui`.
+Additionally, since everything is a component in React, we renamed the `components` folder into `ui`.

 ```